lars-von-buchholtz/dask-image/README.md

 ## My contributions to Github Repo

 The `/dask-image/ndfeature/` folder and the `/tests/test_dask_image/test_ndfeature/` folders were contributed by me.
 The rest of the package was left unchanged.
-I will submit a pull request for the CSCI E-29 class to highlight the contributions I made since the forking.
+A [pull request for the CSCI E-29 class](https://github.com/lars-von-buchholtz/dask-image/pull/1) highlights the contributions I made since the forking.

   After grading of the project, I will change the Readme and submit the state of this repo as a pull request to Dask-Image.